contribution-protocol/cp-sandbox/README.md

 - value disappears over time
 - neither is decided by humans

-*Expiration is triggered manually for observation.*
+*Expiration is triggered manually for observation,
+but the condition of expiration itself is determined by time, not human decision.*

 ▶ Run this now (30 sec)